FoveaTer: Foveated Transformer for Image Classification: Introduction

+There has been a recent innovation in computer vision using Transformers~\citep{touvron2020deit, dosovitskiy2020} for object classification tasks that depart from the traditional over-reliance on convolutions.
+Even after replacing the convolutions with attention modules and multilayer perceptrons, Vision Transformers~\citep{dosovitskiy2020, touvron2020deit} achieve close to state-of-the-art performance on the ImageNet dataset and provide better robustness against adversarial attacks~\citep{Shao2021OnTA}.

+Due to the flattened architecture of the transformers, it is easier for multi-resolution features to share the same feature channels.
+Transformers~\citep{2017_Vaswani} have the added benefit of self-attention, which facilitates the interaction of various parts of the image irrespective of distance.
+No papers have evaluated the additional potential gains of incorporating a foveated architecture into Vision Transformers for the task of ImageNet classification.

-The recent innovation in computer vision of using Transformers~\cite{touvron2020deit, dosovitskiy2020} for object classification tasks departs from the traditional over-reliance on convolutions.
-Even after replacing the convolutions with attention modules and multilayer perceptrons, visual Transformers~\cite{dosovitskiy2020, touvron2020deit} achieve close to state-of-the-art performance on the ImageNet dataset.
-Transformers~\cite{2017_Vaswani} have the added benefit of self-attention using which locations far apart in the image will interact with each other.
-We introduce the concept of foveated vision into transformers, thereby bringing additional potential gains to using transformers.
-To this end, we perform an object classification task using multiple fixations, moving foveal attention across different parts of the image, and using only a limited portion of the image information at each fixation, thereby reducing the input to the transformer by many folds.
-The model decides on subsequent fixation locations by using all the visual information gained until the current step.
-Finally, we integrate information across fixations to make the final classification decision.
+Here, we evaluate the effect of a foveated architecture and sequential eye movements on a state-of-the-art transformer architecture.
+We compare the Foveated transformer relative to the Baseline model in terms of classification accuracy and robustness to adversarial attacks.
+We perform a psychophysics experiment for a scene classification task and evaluate the Foveated model agreement with the human decision against that of the Baseline model.
+We first perform an object classification task using multiple fixations, moving foveal attention across different parts of the image, and using only a limited portion of the image information at each fixation, thereby reducing the input to the transformer by many folds.
+The model decides on subsequent fixation location using the self-attention weights accumulated from the previous fixations until the current step.
+Finally, the model makes the final classification decision.